-- 20. Review and reassess the adequacy of this Charter at least once every two years. - 21.
-Perform an annual self-evaluation, and provide information to the Board that may be relevant to the Board's annual evaluation of the performance and effectiveness of its committees.

-- 22. Prepare the report required by the rules of the SEC to be included with the Company's annual proxy statement and oversee the risk management and auditor-related disclosures in the annual proxy statement. - 23.
+- 21. Review and approve policies on hedging and the use of derivatives, including policies on the use of exemptions to clearing and trade execution requirements. - 22.
+Review and reassess the adequacy of this Charter at least once every two years. - 23.
+Perform an annual evaluation of the Committee's performance, and provide information to the Board that may be relevant to the Board's annual evaluation of the performance and effectiveness of its committees. - 24.
+Prepare the report required by the rules of the SEC to be included with the Company's annual proxy statement and oversee the risk management and auditor-related disclosures in the annual proxy statement. - 25.
 Evaluate and make recommendations to the Board regarding shareholder proposals that relate to matters over which the Committee has expertise.